 An essential leadership skill is strong, honest and open communication - both with the team and with other managers.

 As a boss, you should always know what to do and how to do it.
-After all, you have the final say and cannot or should not constantly turn to your superior for help.
+After all, you have the final say and cannot or should not constantly turn to your line manager to ask for help.

 A leader must be able to motivate his team.
 A motivated team leads to success; an unmotivated team can jeopardise the company's performance.